TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 We built a framework for tracking, filtering, and evaluating tracking of objects in time-lapse image series.
 The tracking algorithm tracks objects based on distances between centroids of bounding boxes.
 The algorithm has a set of user-adjusted parameters that can optimize tracking accuracy.
 The parameters are particularly relevant for optimal tracking of objects that are constrained to a specific area such as flowers.
 It is important to note, however, that the tracking algorithm could be used to track any objects.
 The algorithm can be applied both offline (on a set of detections/annotations that have already been produced) or online (real-time tracking frame per frame).
 The speed of the tracking algorithm depends on the computational power available as well as the number of objects that are being tracked.
 The method is fast, however.
 Tracking of a series containing 85 objects ran at ~0.02 seconds per frame on a standard laptop.

 Several issues complicate the task of tracking individual flowers through time-lapse image-series.

-First, stand-alone monitoring of the relatively slow process of flower development through full growing seasons (several months) requires low frame rates (several images per day).
+First, stand-alone monitoring of the relatively slow process of flower development through full growing seasons (several months) requires only low frame rates.
+Here we used several images per day.
 These frame rates capture the phenology of the flowers at very high detail, but fail to capture the full movement of flowers.
-For example, as the wind shifts, the flower heads changes direction, which in the image series happens instantaneously (i.e., between two consecutive frames).
+For example, as the wind shifts, the flower heads change direction, which in the image series happens instantaneously (i.e. between two consecutive frames).
 However, as they are constrained by their stalk, there is a limit to the distance they can move.
-With the tracking parameter **running mean**, we base the tracking on the distance between a point in the current frame and the running mean of the positions of a number of previous points in a track, taking advantage of the fact that flower move around a central point.
+With the tracking parameter **running mean**, we have the option to base the tracking on the distance between a point in the current frame and the running mean of the positions of a number of previous points in a track, taking advantage of the fact that flower move around a central point.

-Second, as they move, flowers may temporarily occlude the view of other flowers and flowers close to the edge of the frame may move in and out of view.
+Second, as flowers move, they may temporarily occlude the view of other flowers and flowers close to the edge of the frame may move in and out of view.
 This can cause a track to be lost and a new track erroneously being initiated when the flower reappears.
 However, if a flower reappears in the same area as a flower is already being tracked after disappearing in a few frames, it is reasonable to assume that it is the same individual and not that the old flower wilted/disappeared and a new one developed.
 The parameter **max gap size** sets the number of frames a track can be lost before a new track is initiated for points appearing in the same area.
+If a given flower has not been detected in a few frames, the track will not be lost.
 Concurrently, this deals with potential false negatives.
-If a given flower has not been detected in a few frames, the track will not be lost.
 The counter for number of disappeared frames for a track is reset when a new point is associated with the track within the threshold.

 Third, a centroid tracking algorithm will associate a point with a tracking based on minimum distance only, disregarding the absolute distance.
 As flowers are constrained in the movement, we can assume a maximum distance that will occur between points and force the initiation of tracks for points that exceed this threshold.
-We do that with the parameter **max distance**.
+We set this threshold with the parameter **max distance**.